thomasp85/patchwork/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)

-> Note that parenthesis is required in the former case due to higher precedence of the `*` operator.
-The latter case is the most common so it has deserved the easiest use.
+> Note that parentheses are required in the former case due to the higher precedence of the `*` operator.
+The latter case is the most common so it deserves the easiest use.

-This is all it does for now, but stay tuned as more functionality is added, such as collapsing guides, etc...
+This is all `patchwork` does for now, but stay tuned as more functionality is added, such as collapsing guides, etc...